mjordan/islandora_change_cmodel/README.md

-# Islandora Change Content Models
+# Islandora Change Content Model

-> Note: This module is still in early development.
-Do not use it.

 ## Introduction

-This module provides the ability for a sufficiently privilegded user to change an object's content model, retaining all of its existing properties and datastreams.
-It does not validate the existence of datastreams required by the new content model, and does not remove any datastreams from the object.
+This module provides the ability for a sufficiently privileged user to change an object's content model, retaining all of its existing properties and datastreams.
+The only thing that changes is the 'hasModel' relationship in the object's RELS-EXT datastream.
+Usin this module to change a content model does not validate the existence of datastreams required by the new content model, and does not remove any datastreams from the object.
 The user is responsible to managing the datastreams (although third-party modules can implement hooks to do this if they wish; see below for more information).

 ## Requirements